amirkdv/biseqt/README.md

     fact, most of the time vertices that are left out of the assembled layout path are missing an edge that could have been reconstructed by the consistency condition).
-  * [ ] Deal with potential cycles: they don't seem to occur (but there's a chance due to high risk of getting the direction wrong in some corner cases).
-Removing weak edges until the overlap graph is acyclic should work.
   * [ ] Move seed expansion from Python to C.
 * [ ] *Real* data: test against Leishmania dataset.
 * simulations: